airdeploy/airdeploy-docs/docs/flagger-sdk/quick-start.md

 The result will be `false` printed in console.

 <!--React-->
-<br>Initialize Airship to connect to your environment, which fetches data for all feature flags and experiments in that environment.
+<br>Initialize Airdeploy to connect to your environment, which fetches data for all feature flags and experiments in that environment.
 ```javascript
 import {FlagProvider, FlagSwitch, Flag, withFlag} from 'react-flagger'